duckbillsecurity/Deobfuscation-Challenges/challenge002/solution/README.md

 Convert from Hex to ASCII and reverse the string

-Copy the variable HAMMER to a new input tab, and apply the "From Hex" and "Reverse" operations.
+Copy the value of the variable HAMMER to a new input tab, and apply the "From Hex" and "Reverse" operations.

 The obfuscated VBScript executes a PowerShell command.